Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This OfficeJet printer is designed to be an all-in-one device for those looking for maximum convenience.
 To that end, a major selling point is its ability to print wirelessly via mobile app.
 It can also pair with a mobile phone to scan documents, though the device does limit the format of scan outputs– no TIFF format is available.
-However, it’s not designed primarily for photos.
-It does come with a 35-sheet auto loading feature and a clear, responsive touch screen.
+However, it’s not designed primarily for photos, so it may not perform as well as the best photo printer or best printer for art prints.
+However, it does come with a 35-sheet auto-loading feature and a clear, responsive touch screen.
 It has a 100-sheet input and 25-sheet output capacity and prints at up to 10 pages per minute in black and white or 7 ppm in color.

 This printer also works with HP’s Instant Ink, a scheduled ink cartridge replacement that theoretically ensures you never run out of ink.
-No need to look for the best home scanner with this one as it is included.
+No need to look for the best scanner with this one, as it is included.

-This is one of the most affordable all-in-one print, copy scan and fax machines for the home office on the market that also supports photo printing in common 4×6, 5×5 and 5×7 sizes.
+This is one of the most affordable all-in-one print, copy scan, and fax machines for the home office on the market that also supports photo printing in common 4×6, 5×5, and 5×7 sizes.
 It’s also WiFi-enabled and promises wireless and convenient mobile printing via PictBridge or Canon’s PIXMA cloud print feature.
 The TS512 lets you scan and save documents to your mobile phone or laptop, send a fax, and print documents ranging from 5×5 to 8.5 x 14 legal size.
 It will also print on US #10 envelopes.
-It supports double-sided printing and borderless printing, though set up is a bit tricky, involving software installation and wifi set up on the printer itself, and it lacks a touchscreen.
+It supports double-sided printing and borderless printing, though the setup is a bit tricky, involving software installation and wifi set up on the printer itself, and it lacks a touchscreen.

 It prints decent quality black and white as well, with an output speed of up to 13 ppm, slightly faster than our Top Pick, the HP 5255, though still far behind the Brother HL2300D’s 27 ppm.
 It’s definitely more of a budget all-in-one than a dedicated office printer.
 See what the best home printer has to offer for comparison.